5 Best Electric Golf Scooters – 2024 Reviews & Buying Guide

 The Cruiser 3.0 is Fat Tire’s best 2-wheel electric golf scooter.

-Unlike the Rebel Trike XR reviewed above, the Cruiser 3.0 uses two wheels, but when you combine its special “easy-up” flat-plated kickstand with low-profile, extra-wide tires, you get a very stable and controllable scooter.
+Unlike the Rebel Trike reviewed above, the Cruiser 3.0 uses two wheels, but when you combine its special “easy-up” flat-plated kickstand with low-profile, extra-wide tires, you get a very stable and controllable scooter.

 Features